hkhan701/IntelliCards/README.md

 | user2    | pass2    |
 | user3    | pass3    |

+- You can sign up with a new username and password.
+Once it is successful you will be able to login with it.

-You can also login as a guest user but will be limited by the features they can use.
+- You can also login as a guest user but will be limited by the features they can use.

 ## IntelliCards Vision Statement